 Zoloft has been associated with an increased risk of birth defects in infants whose mothers took Zoloft during pregnancy.
-These Zoloft birth defects run the gambit of minor problems to life-threatening problems that could lead to permanent injury or death.
-As of May 5, 2014, there have been over 420 lawsuits filed.
-By 2018, virtually all of these cases have been dismissed.
+These Zoloft birth defects run the gambit from minor problems to life-threatening problems that could lead to permanent injury or death.

 An Overview of the Association Between Zoloft and Birth Defects